ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 ### Download training data and model weights
 **Not implemented yet**

-When running `seq2squiggle` in prediction mode, `seq2squiggle` needs compatible pretrained model weights to make predictions.
+When running `seq2squiggle` in prediction mode, `seq2squiggle` requires compatible pretrained model weights to make predictions.
 The model file can then be specified using the `--model` command-line parameter.
 To assist users, if no model file is specified `seq2squiggle` will try to download and use a compatible model file automatically.

 ## Predict signals from FASTA file